 How to apply for Global Entry

 Applying for Global Entry can seem like a daunting process, especially the first time around.
 Before you begin the application, get familiar with the steps of the process:

 - Create a Trusted Traveler Program (TTP) account.

 - Log in to your TTP account and complete the Global Entry application.
 A $100 nonrefundable fee is needed to process the application.
-If you have a credit card with free Global Entry, be sure to input that card info here to qualify for your fee waiver.
+If you have a credit card that reimburses for the Global Entry fee, be sure to input that card info here to qualify for your fee waiver.

 If you are approved, you can use your Global Entry membership immediately.
 You will receive your physical Global Entry card in the mail within 10 business days.
 However, all you need is your Known Traveler Number (KTN) to begin using your membership.

-During the Global Entry interview, you will be asked a few boilerplate questions, such as:
+During the Global Entry interview, you will be asked a few basic questions, such as: